-- Licensing of bicycles, canoes, wheel barrows, carts, and trucks that are not mechanically propelled.
+- Licensing of bicycles, canoes, wheelbarrows, carts, and trucks that are not mechanically propelled.

 - Assessment of privately owned houses for the purpose of levying rates that may be prescribed by the State House of Assembly.

-Local Government In Nigeria (Summary)
+List of Local Governments In Nigeria (Summary)

-When we say the Nigerian government is for the people and by the people, the existence of Local government in Nigeria is a proof because it is the closest government to the people and it is within the people.
+When we say the Nigerian government is for the people and by the people, the existence of Local government in Nigeria is proof because it is the closest government to the people and it is within the people.

 Whew!
 So I got it off my chest.
 Thank you for reading this piece of information I couldn’t wait to share with you.

 Found this to be helpful?
-Please like, share and drop your comments below.
+Please like, share and drop your comments below